kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 situations where those giving up the right to sue lack sophistication or bargaining power, courts have sometimes refused to honor language that seemed buried out of sight.
-Partly for that reason, partly by shear force of habit, lawyers tend to give limits of liability the all-caps treatment, too.
+Partly for that reason, partly by sheer force of habit, lawyers tend to give limits of liability the all-caps treatment, too.

 Drilling down a bit, the "limitation of liability" part is a cap on